Kolukkumalai Peak: Experience the best sunrise in South India

 For food, you are served tea and biscuits in the evening, some barbeque starters during the bonfire afterwards, a wholesome and freshly prepared dinner at night and a healthy breakfast the following day that includes puttu-kadala, bread and egg bhurji and freshly cut fruits.

 The tent that they provide accommodates two people, including their luggage.
 You get access to toilets and bathrooms near the tents that are well maintained.

 The sunrise trek happens early the next morning, which I will discuss later.

 Apart from the trekking and camping package, you can inquire separately about the other activities at their campsite.
 They have activities like ziplining, kayaking and slacklining, which were under construction when we visited them.

 How to book the Kolukkumalai trekking and camping package?

-You can visit the Facebook page of the Black Eagles Camp to contact them and enquire about any questions you may have.
+You can DM the Black Eagles Camp on Instagram and enquire about any questions you may have.
 To make a booking, you have to pay them a token amount in advance.

 Note: Typically, all tour operators function in this manner.

 Be sure to book one of their activities if you plan to come here with your friends or family.
 If I had to choose one, I would recommend you go ziplining for an adrenaline rush.